CrashOverride85/zc95/docs/LuaNotes.md

 If a shock collar is added as channel 1-4, the corresponding front panel dial can then be used to control it, and the LED turns yellow instead of green to indicate it's mapped to a shock collar.

-When using shock collars from Lua scripts, the `zc.SetPulseWidth` and `zc.SetFrequency` commands will have no affect.
-Additionally, shock collars are substantially slower to respond than internal channels, and the effective minimum pulse length is around 300mS.
+When using shock collars from Lua scripts, the `zc.SetPulseWidth` and `zc.SetFrequency` commands will have no effect.
+Additionally, shock collars are substantially slower to respond than internal channels, and the effective minimum pulse length is around 300ms.
 `zc.ChannelPulseMs` is a particularly good fit for shock collars.

 [acc port]: images/lua_acc_port.png "Accessory port"